RafaelGeniselli/Predicting-Absenteeism-in-a-Realistic-Case/README.md

     Jupyter notebook with all data analyses, preparations and modeling tests.
     TabluePublic graphics with the analysis with most important features observed in our case (Age vs Probability / Reasons vs Probability / Transportation Expenses + Children vs Probability)
 * Data:
-    - Absenteeism_module - Contains all the coding used in this process.
+    - Absenteeism_module - Contains all the coding used.
-    - Absenteeism_data - Contains the dataset used.
+    - Absenteeism_data - Contains the  first dataset used.
+    - Absenteeism_LogisticRegression - Contains the jupyter notebook used.

 ##  *Software and Libraries*
 * This project uses Python 3.7.2 and the following libraries: